Humane: How the United States Abandoned Peace and Reinvented War

 In the last few decades, some of the most prominent political currents in the United States—neoliberalism, neoconservatism, and liberal internationalism—have largely embraced human rights while remaining unconcerned about inequality and committed to fighting humanely while adopting an expansive vision of the use of American force overseas.
 But there are no necessary trade-offs involved in these ideological combinations.
 There is no contradiction or even inherent tension in imagining a progressive project that attacks inequality while remaining profoundly committed to human rights, or a political program that that radically aims to scale back the use of force overseas while enforcing the strictest standards on how U.S. forces fight.

 Indeed, there are signs that such movements are already emerging.
 Recent years have seen a marked renewal of attention to inequality among Democrats that has led even a centrist president like Joe Biden to take on an ambitious economic agenda, and the growth of a strong progressive movement that fundamentally questions U.S. militarism.
-Moyn’s historical writing has made its own contribution to the changing intellectual climate that has led to these developments, and it is plausible to believe that a more skeptical and wary approach to the use of military force overseas by the United States will prevail in the years ahead.
+Moyn’s historical writing has made its own contribution to the changing intellectual climate that has led to these developments, and it is plausible that a more skeptical and wary approach to the use of military force overseas by the United States will prevail in the years ahead.